dakmurzina/EDA-Austin-Bike-Sharing/README.md

 Throughout the project, we will perform rigorous data cleaning, exploratory data analysis, in-depth analysis, and data transformation.
 These steps will enable us to conduct detailed feature engineering for a deeper analysis of the collected data.

-## Target Audience

-Our report is intended to benefit a wide range of individuals and organizations, including: \
-    - Environmental and sustainability organisations \
-    - Bike advocacy groups \
-    - Transportation authorities and officials \
-    - Residents, community members, and the general public \
-    - Travel agencies and tourists \
-    - Students, researchers, and academics.

-The report will be written at a moderate technical level, ensuring that the robust data analysis is paired with clear and accessible explanations, making it suitable for a diverse audience.

 ## Data Sources

-For this project, we will utilize datasets collected from Google BigQuery, including: \
     - Bike Trip data: This dataset includes information on bike trips taken from December 2013 to March 2023. \
     - Bike Station data: This dataset provides information on all active and inactive bike stations in Austin. \
     - Weather Data Base - Visual Crossing (https://www.visualcrossing.com/).
 This dataset includes information on weather conditions taken from 01.01.2014 to 31.12.2015.

-These datasets will enable us to understand the distribution and intensity of bike usage over time and across different stations, thereby playing a crucial role in answering our project question.

 ## Instructions